Today's Articles

 Edith Wilson was born on this date in 1896.
 She was a Black blues singer.

-Born Edith Goodall, she came from a middle-class black family in Louisville, KY.
+Edith Goodall was born into a middle-class black family in Louisville, Kentucky.
 After deciding on a career in show business and marrying pianist Danny Wilson, she performed in Chicago, Washington, D. C., and New York before accepting a recording contract from Columbia Records in 1921.
 Backed by Johnny Dunn and the Original Jazz Hounds, Wilson recorded "Nervous Blues," "Vampin' Liza Jane," and other songs, most of which were composed or arranged by Perry Bradford.

 Wilson shifted her attention to performing rather than recording, and comedy and histrionics increasingly became integral to her performance.
 By starring in such shows as "The Plantation Revue," "Creole Follies," and "Hot Chocolates," Wilson cultivated a large following with white and upscale Black audiences.